Introduction

 Misc functions.

-fn readall
+fn readall DEPRECATED

 fn readall*(path: str): str {